 Use То Show perspective Select to review all controlled objects for current configuration.
 Diff Select to review differences between the object script in your local database and the object's revision that was applied to it.
 Note: Diff is unavailable for File System Based configuration.
+Note.
+Dill is unavaliable for File System based configuration.
 Diff with latest revision Select to review differences between the object script in your local database and the latest revision in the version control repository.